INCATools/boomer/README.md

 The current command-line interface is specialized for the term mapping use case (see options above).

-Boomer requires Java in order to run.
+To run Boomer, you must have Java installed.
 To set the JVM heap size (usually necessary for processing larger files), use an environment variable:

 ```bash
 export JAVA_OPTS=-Xmx10G